rocket-pool/RPIPs/RPIPs/RPIP-28.md

 Right now, if an NO falls below the minimum (value of RPL staked <10% of borrowed ETH), they can't add a new minipool to that node unless they stake enough to reach the minimum AND cover the new minipool.
 Unless, of course, they make a new node.
-This means that we're creating an incentive to make Sybil nodes.
+This means that we're creating an incentive to make sock puppet nodes.

 This proposal suggests adding the ability to do a combined minipool deposit AND RPL stake.
-This would allow creating a new minipool even when under the minimum and remove the incentive to create Sybil nodes.
-Because creating a Sybil node is an inconvenience, we can require _slightly_ more RPL to be staked, such that the NO moves towards the minimum overall.
+This would allow creating a new minipool even when under the minimum, and thus remove an incentive to create sock puppet nodes.

 ## Specification

 - There SHALL be a function that allows an atomic RPL stake and minipool ETH deposit
-- This function SHALL succeed if the staked RPL meets of the amount that would be needed for this minipool on a fresh node
+- This function SHALL succeed if the staked RPL meets the amount that would be needed for this minipool on a fresh node
   - Note that this means the minipool MAY be created even if the overall node's RPL stake is below the minimum needed (eg, for RPL rewards)